rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-manage.md

 To register a secret, follow the steps below:

 1. On senhasegura, in the upper left corner, click Grid Menu, represented by the nine squares, and select DevOps Secret Manager.
-2. In the side menu, select Secret Management > Secrets.
+2. In the side menu, select Secret Management &gt; Secrets.
 3. In the top bar, click the Show actions button, represented by the three vertical dots, and select +New secret from the drop-down menu.

 In the Secret Configuration window, fill in the details of your secret according to the instructions below: